DSPython Logo DSPython

 ⚠️ Critical Requirement: Data Scaling

-K-Means measures distance.
-If features have vastly different scales (e.g., 'Age' 20-60 vs 'Salary' 50k-1M), the larger feature dominates.
+K-Means measures Euclidean distance.
+If features have vastly different scales (e.g., 'Age' vs 'Salary'), the larger feature dominates the distance calculation.
 You must scale your data (e.g., with StandardScaler) before using K-Means.

 💻 Example: K-Means Implementation